Teen

 The most distinctive features are the drops onto the L leg whilst travelling & the swivelling (or kicking) steps backwards.
 It can be done gently with smaller travelling steps & token drops missing out the swivelling but it does not look nearly as good like that.

-The words of the song, according to Tom Bozigian, are about being too drunk.
-They are sung in first person and the moving backwards section (bar 2) represents how there is an attractive woman whom the male singer/dancer cannot get to because of their drunken lurching state.
+The words of the (authentic) song are (Bozigian 2005) about being too drunk.
+They are sung in first person and the moving backwards section (bar 2) representing how there is an attractive woman whom the male singer/dancer cannot get to because of their drunken lurching state.
 (It is probably best not to mention this when leading this dance for meditatively inclined Sacred/Circle dancers :-) .)

 Introduction